robinmonjo/dockpack/README.md

 ## Development

-You can dockerize the app using `make dockerize` and then just start the container and push onto it
+- You can dockerize the app using `make dockerize` and then just start the container and push onto it
+- run integration tests using `make test`

 ## TODOs